-NTAS Monthly Meetings are held on the 3rd Thursday of the month, at 7:00pm.* These are a staple of our membership.
-In these meetings, we discuss NTAS Announcements, which include upcoming volunteer opportunities, upcoming NTAS events, upcoming Texas Archeology Society (TAS) events, and welcoming a guest speaker.
-Our presenters lecture on various archeological topics.
+NTAS Monthly Meetings are held on the 2nd Thursday of the month, at 7:00pm.* These are a staple of our membership.
+In these meetings, we discuss NTAS Announcements, which include upcoming volunteer opportunities, upcoming NTAS events, upcoming Texas Archeology Society (TAS) events, and each month we feature a guest speaker.
+Our guest speakers deliver programs on various archeological topics.
 Past topics include rock art, bioarcheology, and more, and these lectures cover well known and obscure archeological sites.
 NTAS meetings are open to the general public.

 *Note: Due to Covid-19, all meetings are currently held via zoom.